DanielFogelberg/TestAssignment/README.md

-# OSTTRA Messaging Service
+# Messaging Service

-OSTTRA test assignment, a service for sending and retrieving messages
+Home test assignment, a service for sending and retrieving messages

 ## Features